Liqwid-Labs/plutus-extra/README.md

 ## How do I use this?

 This repo consists of several libraries, with similar build instructions.
-To build any of them, you will need Nix 2.4.
-The easiest way to build any of the sub-libraries is to use `nix develop`, followed by `cabal new-build`.
+To build any of them, you will need Nix, version 2.4 or later.
+The easiest way to build any of the sub-libraries is to use `nix develop`, followed by `cabal new-build` in the relevant sub-directory.
 You will need to enable `nix-command` and `flakes` to do this; either pass `--extra-experimental-features nix-command --extra-experimental-features flakes` to the `nix` call, or put the following in your `nix.conf`: